Setting up a Supporter Group

 We know that our Supporter Groups are set up for very personal reasons often in difficult circumstances.
 Most groups set targets because they find them useful to focus their efforts and also tell people when fundraising what their ambitions are.
 We will give you as much support and encouragement as you want to help you reach your target, but if you do fall short, please don’t worry – we won’t disband you, or tell you off – every penny you raise will help us make a difference in the future.

-We will send you quarterly fund statements by post so you can keep a track of your fundraising.
-You will also see a running total on your Supporter Group's web page should you choose to have one.
+You’ll have access to our Supporter Group Portal so you can keep track of your fundraising.
+You will also see a running total on your Supporter Group‘s web page should you choose to have one.

 We send out annual research updates, on the area you have chosen to fund.
 You will also be kept up to date with any breakthroughs and news as they happen through our social media and e-news.

 We want to give you as much support as you feel you need.
-Our Supporter Groups team, are there at the end of the phone or email for any questions you might have and to give you support for your fundraising and events.
+Our Community Fundraising team, are there at the end of the phone or email for any questions you might have and to give you support for your fundraising and events.

-In addition to the Supporter Groups team, other members of The Brain Tumour Charity team are available to help you raise the most money possible, for example our communications team can provide advice and support with getting your events publicised and handling the media or designing a flyer/advert.
+In addition to the Community Fundraising team, other members of The Brain Tumour Charity team are available to help you raise the most money possible, for example our communications team can provide advice and support with getting your events publicised and handling the media or designing a flyer/advert.